 But crafting copy for a landing page is a difficult task.
 Every marketer should know that copywriting requires a specific set of skills that not everyone who works in online marketing is fortunate enough to have.

 At the same time, content copywriting is crucial for your marketing success: even a perfectly designed landing page, needs compelling and well-written content to convert.

 In this article, you will find landing page copywriting best practices, that could help to better organize your copywriting process.
 Most of the points I’m listing, though seemingly minor or obvious, are easy to overlook or to underestimate.

 Nevertheless, these practices may have a huge impact on users and website conversions.

 1. Determining the goals of the landing page

-First question you need to answer yourself is “What action do you want visitors of this page to take?”.
+The first question you need to answer yourself is “What action do you want visitors of this page to take?”.

 This may seem obvious at first but websites can specialize in different things.

 - Leave a phone number and ask for a callback

 - View your list of products or portfolio